patrickbwarren/qgis-survex-import/README.md

 less weight when inferring the passage direction.
-Note that in a steeply inclined _passage_, all legs are likely roughly equally inclined, and therefore roughly equally weighted, so using clino weights doesn't affect the inferred direction of travel in that situation.
+Note that in a steeply inclined _passage_, all legs are likely roughly equally inclined, and therefore roughly equally weighted, so using clino weights shouldn't affect the inferred direction of travel in that situation.

 _TL;DR: if in doubt try first with the 'use clino weights' option selected._